harrisj/harrisj.github.io/_posts/published/2007-09-11-right-kind-of-stupid.md

 date: 20070911
 year: 2007
 category: published
-summary: A technical look at the specific code I used to setup the @nytimes Twitter account.
+display_description: A technical look at the specific code I used to setup the @nytimes Twitter account.
 Little did I know it would lead to years of tinkering around.
-For more details, check out the [@nytimes twitter account]({% link _projects/nytimes-twitter %})
+For more details, check out the [@nytimes twitter account]({% link _projects/nytimes-twitter %}) project page.
+description: A technical look at the specific code I used to setup the @nytimes Twitter account.
 pub_permalink: https://archive.nytimes.com/open.blogs.nytimes.com/2007/09/11/the-right-kind-of-stupid/
 publisher: NYT Open
 ---